 PediCAP aims to establish an active community of practice between the research teams and collaborators which will ensure the skills are in place to deliver a high-quality trial and associated sub-studies.
 Furthermore, PediCAP’s long-term goal is to equip the participating teams in the South and the North with lasting capability to run, lead and design their own studies beyond this project.
 The Global Health Network (University of Oxford) will have a key role in achieving these goals by providing them with a variety of trainings and with tools to support their collaboration and professional development.

-Lead by Penta, PediCAP project builds on long-standing collaboration between European experts in pediatric clinical trials and clinical partners in sub-Saharan Africa.
+Lead by Penta, the PediCAP project builds on long-standing collaborations between European experts in paediatric clinical trials and clinical partners in sub-Saharan Africa.
 The PediCAP consortium will build on this expertise, aiming to engage a younger generation of paediatricians and scientists who could become the future leaders in paediatric antibiotic clinical trials, providing the evidence for future national and global optimal prescribing guidelines.